DanielVandH/MovingBoundaryProblems1D.jl/docs/src/index.md

 \end{align*}
 ```

 You can also use Dirichlet boundary conditions rather than Neumann boundary conditions for $u(0, t)$ and $u(L(t), t)$.
+We also provide methods for computing steady states of the above problem.
 Examples of how to use the package are given in the sidebar.

 ```@index
 ```